stnbu/Craigslist.sol/README.md

 Smart contract logic can be incrementally extended to do other things:

 * Involve a contract-bound escrow service.
-* Participants can post a bond, whose fate is subject to contract logic.
+* Participants can post a bond whose fate is subject to contract logic.
 This can be used to encourage/punish behavior.
 * The outcome of certain "phases" (e.g. escrow, haggling) can be arbitrarily abstracted by honoring the outcome of other contracts ("child" contracts? e.g, By calling `[0xCccCc..cC].getPrice(sale_hash)`, where parties both agree to use the outcome of this contract function.)

 One _missing_ critical piece of all this: There needs to be a wallet based "chat" system that lets participants communicate in a signed (and probably encrypted) channel.
 This is "entirely possible"!
 Parties B and S need to be able to directly message one another, signing each message with their wallet key (even with a hardware wallet).